 - The most rare of them all: Red

-Again, note that this categorization of value holds all other 3Cs equal, as a 10 carat, Internally Flawless, Fancy Vivid Yellow diamond can easily fetch a higher price when compared to a 1 carat, Light Pink stone with inclusions.
+Again, note that this categorization of value holds all other 3C's being equal, as a 10 carat, Internally Flawless, Fancy Vivid Yellow diamond can easily fetch a higher price when compared to a 1 carat, Light Pink diamond with inclusions.

 While still rare, the commonality of these stones compared to other colored diamonds on the list is significantly higher and therefore dictate much more affordable prices.
-As a “low end” purchase, these diamonds can be considered fine alternatives to their clear counter parts.
+As a “low end” purchase, these diamonds can be considered fine alternatives to their clear diamond counterparts.
 Now by all means, when saying “low end”, we do not mean low quality.
-Many of these stones still hold a remarkable beauty and can be used to create fine pieces of jewelry or even engagement rings.
+Many of these colored diamonds still hold a remarkable beauty and can be used to create fine pieces of jewelry or even engagement rings.

 This category belongs to the mid-to-high price range.
 This is mainly due to color intensity and the existence of modifiers and undertones.
 Unlike the yellows of the previous category, Canary Diamonds (Intense Yellow and Vivid Yellow) are highly sought after and their rich and vibrant color can oftentimes fetch prices on par with top quality clear stones, and in some instances even surpass them by a great margin.

 Pure Canary Diamonds will yield price premiums, while stones with gray or brown modifiers or undertones will yield discounts.